szilard/benchm-ml/README.md

 Variables needed to be one-hot encoded (which is more involved than for R) and for *n* = 10M doing this exhausted all the memory.
 However, even if using a larger machine with 250GB of memory (and 140GB free for RF after transforming all the data) the Python implementation runs out of memory and crashes for this larger size.
+The algo [finished successfully](issues/1) though with simple integer encoding (which for some datasets/case might be a good approximation) when run on the larger box (250GB RAM).

 The [H2O](2-rf/4-h2o.R) implementation is fast, memory efficient and uses all cores.
 It deals with categorical variables automatically.
 It is also more accurate than R/Python.